 Fastening can be a hassle

 The result of these refinements is a top-of-the-line performance road shoe for serious cyclists who don't mind dropping some of the extra room and softer niceties found in the previous model.
-That said, riders who lean to the leisurely side of riding might not be as happy in these bike shoes as they might in a mid-tier shoe with a little more padding and less rigidity.
-Certainly, it can make the feet ache a little for those not used to stiff shoes.
+That said, riders who lean to the leisurely side of riding might be happier in mid-tier shoe with a little more padding and less rigidity.
+The Shimaina RC9 can certainly cause some achiness for those unaccustomed to stiff shoes.

 Weight: 17.6 oz | Upper material: High-density microfiber